Is unlearning a word? Unlearning definition and meaning explained

 But unlearning is becoming more important, especially now in the era of artificial intelligence, which has opened up new possibilities of content creation, and planning.

-When it comes to technology, that’s one area where we constantly have to learn and unlearn things.
+Technology is one area where we constantly have to learn and unlearn things.
 But keep in mind that technology is not the end-all.

 And hardly any technology solution is perfect to begin with so there are still things to work around.

-We certainly want to learn specific tasks and tools and those can range from:
+We certainly want to learn specific tasks and tools, and those can range from:

 How to learn the right things for the future

-In a world where things are changing and things are changing super fast it’s always good to future proof our own careers.
+future proof career and use unlearningAs things are constantly changing and things are changing super fast, it’s always good to future-proof our own careers.
 As much as that is even possible.

-So what does that even mean to future proof your career?
+So what does that even mean to future-proof your career?

 It means that we pick a skill or profession that can easily or somewhat easily adjust with the changing times.